List of mayors of Warringah: Shire presidents and deputy shire presidents

+Mayors and deputy mayors

+Shire clerks and general managers

 The Local Government Act, 1993 removed the requirement that the administrative head of a council be a "Town or Shire Clerk" and specified that the head was to be known as the "General Manager".
 Warringah Council had previously recognised the changing nature of role in appointing the last two Shire Clerks as "General Managers" and delegating wider authorities to them, which lasted from 1984 to 5 May 1993.

 Notable office-holders

 Notable presidents/deputy presidents and mayors/deputy mayors include: